 The system generates the labeling interface that each cluster has one color.
 User needs to label each cluster belong to which daily living activity.
-Fig. 5-7Fig.
-5-7 illustrates the labeling interface and the mapping activities are labeling in the figure.
+Fig. 5-7 illustrates the labeling interface and the mapping activities are labeling in the figure.

 We compute the accuracy of each activity that considers the dominated clusters as the activity, so the different activities that belong to the dominated cluster are considered to false positives.The average accuracy is up to 97.48%.
 It examines that we can use the categorized clusters for user to label data and the mapping service to complete the healthcare system.
-The results of NHARM for the subject 2 and the subject 3 shows in Table 5-11.
-Each number of clusters of the 2nd layer NHARM is 14, 13 and 17.
+The results of NHAC for the subject 2 and the subject 3 shows in Table 5-11.
+Each number of clusters of the 2nd layer NHAC is 14, 13 and 17.
 It greatly reduces the burden of labeling instances.